HardlyDifficult/Submissions/Readme.md

  - Experience / fun.
  - For your portfolio.
  - Credits in the game itself.
- - If you make a non-trivial contribution, I may be able to return the favor someday in the form of a letter of recommendation (or similar).
+ - If you make a sizeable contribution, I may be able to return the favor someday in the form of a letter of recommendation (or similar).

 Cons: